ace-of-aces/intellipest/README.md

 Don't generate helper methods for Pest's built-in expectations in the helper file.

 > [!NOTE]
-> Some LSPs, like [Intelephense Premium](https://intelephense.com/) support the `@mixin` PHPDoc tag, which is used in Pest's source code, making these helper methods redundant.
+> Some LSPs like [Intelephense Premium](https://intelephense.com/) support the `@mixin` PHPDoc tag, which is used in Pest's source code, making these helper methods redundant for those users.

 ### `--shush` / `-s`